payu-india/CMS-Chatbot/docs/No Code Payments/payment-links-dashboard/create-a-new-payment-link.md

    * Email
    * Phone Number
    * Notify via SMS/Email
-   * Link Expiry
+   * Link Expiry (by default, it is 1 year)
-9. Scroll down to configure additional details to capture while making payments using the link in the **Additional Customer Details** pane.
+9. Scroll down to configure additional details to capture while making payments using the link on Checkout page in the **Additional Customer Details** pane.
    * Customer Name
    * Customer Address
    * Customer Email
    * Customer Mobile
+   The

 > 📘 Note:
 >